Hymn practice

 We were delighted to receive professional photographs taken of our children reading the bidding prayers at the Good Shepherd Mass in the Cathedral at the beginning of June.
 We were so proud of our children and how they represented our school.

 Year 4 have been creating broadcasts about ‘Living in a whole new way’.
 We discussed how the Holy Spirit can change a life and the impact it has on us and our lives today.
-They also loved impersonating news readers for the task!

 Year 6 have had a great day at Animate Youth Ministry in St. Helens.
 They took part in lots of different activities to develop teamwork, resilience and perseverance.